 Back at the shop, Marko has come round and they've collected the money to see him on his way.
 Outside, police cars cruise the streets but the police have had no leads.
 Keel notes, "The refugees are apt to be over-cautious.
 They don't understand that the police here aren't necessarily what they're used to at home.
 He may think it's a trick."
 Mary tells them about his forged passport and they finally understand why he's not giving himself up.
 One of the cars finally gets a lead: the radium-sensitive film it was carrying has fogged up in the Camden Town area.
 They set off with Mary in tow.

 At the shop, they're ready set off for the airport, Inica has given Marko some money and Frane slips him his gun, just in case he needs one.
 Marko hands the pellet to Milan, asking him to give it to Peter!
 Fortunately, the police have just surrounded the shop and they can't get away.
-Milan tries stalling the police at the front but Tudor and Keel push past him, declaring they know Marko is there and enter the back room where Marko knocks the Inspector to the ground and confronts them with a gun.
-Keel urgently tells Marko the capsule is radioactive and he's dying, the siren outside is an ambulance arriving to take him to hospital.
+Milan tries stalling the police at the front but Tudor and Keel push past him, declaring they know Marko is there.
+There is a crash from the back of the house as the police force the door and they enter the back room where Marko is wrestling with John Steed over control of Frane's revolver.1 Keel urgently tells Marko the capsule is radioactive and he's dying, the siren outside is an ambulance arriving to take him to hospital.
 Marko refuses to believe it until Mary and Dr Graham come in and plead with him but even so it's not until Dr Graham turns on his geiger counter that Marko relents and he's escorted to the ambulance.

 Steed arrives and congratulates Keel on a job well done.
 Keel looks at him anxiously and says, "We were only just in time.
 Another hour and I don't think we could have saved him."
 They go off to round up anyone else he came into contact with as the capsule is safely removed from the shop.